Find your “awe-inspiring” moment.

 If you are looking for a casual sightseeing trip, look no further, because you just found it.

 Whether it’s a weekend or a week, there is plenty to see and do for the whole family.
-Numerous campgrounds are available for RVs and tent campers in the Sequoia and Kings Canyon National Parks, Sequoia National Forest, and Giant Sequoia National Monument.
+Numerous campgrounds are available for RV and tent campers in the Sequoia and Kings Canyon National Parks, Sequoia National Forest, and Giant Sequoia National Monument.

 Lodgepole Campground is just minutes away from Giant Forest, and it is nestled at the mouth of a deep glacial valley.
 Lodgepole Campground is the trailhead for many great day hikes, including trails to Tokopah Falls and high glacial lakes.
 Bring your fishing pole and catch some fresh trout for dinner, because this campground is right on the Marble Fork of the Kaweah River.